-After visiting the Orchid Show, you may be inspired to try growing an orchid in your home, but for the new orchid grower, selecting an orchid may seem overwhelming.
+After visiting the Orchid Show (purchase tickets here), you may be inspired to try growing an orchid in your home, but for the new orchid grower, selecting an orchid may seem overwhelming.
 Here are a few tips to get you started.

 1. Know yourself, your growing environment, and what you’re buying.

 Orchids live in a wide variety of habitats and come in a wide variety of sizes, so you’ll want to make sure that you choose one that’s well suited to your home and to your schedule.
 For example: if you have lots of bright, direct sun in your home, a Cattleya will do very well, but a Phalaenopsis may struggle.
 If you have questions about an orchid’s growing conditions, you can always ask the grower you’re buying from, or check out the American Orchid Society’s Culture Sheets.
 Also, make sure that your plant has a tag identifying it, or that you get its name and put a tag in the pot right away.
 There are thousands of orchid species and hybrids, and often it’s difficult to identify a plant on the flower alone.
 Having a tag will help you to always remember what species or hybrid your orchid is.

 This may sound obvious, but orchids aren’t like other house plants.
 Most only flower once a year so you will probably need some good motivation to keep caring for it when it’s not in flower.
 Also, sometimes the shock of moving from the greenhouse to your house will cause orchids to skip a year in flowering.
 Don’t lose all hope though!
 There are some orchids that flower continuously for most of the year, and others from which you can get multiple flowerings in a year.

 3. Only buy a healthy plant.